carousel/php-design-patterns/clasification.md

 *   encapsulates communication between multiple objects
 ###Strategy (interchangeable algorithms)
 *   code to an interface (different algorithm implementation?)
+*   key is to design interfaces for strategy and its context
 ###Command
 *   invoker/receiver paradigm
 *   execute command on receiver